nstrayer/ideas/README.md

 # ideas
 My todo list of data science/ visualization/ app projects.

+- [ ] Citizen science data entry:
+  - Does allowing the user to enter data by selecting an area on a graph of other data,
+    - Increase/decrease acuracy?
+    - Increase satisfaction or likelihood to repeat?
+    - Provide a better contextual environment for engagement?
 - [ ] Regression data exploration visualization
 - [ ] Regression evolutionary algorithm for dealing with huge numbers of regressors.
 - [ ] Visualization of james-stein estimator shrinkage.